 There's no denying we all need sunlight and the heat of the sun to survive.
 That goes for everyone but humans to plant life.
 But at the same time, the sun can be pretty aging — and dangerous!
 "The sun alters your skin permanently causing wrinkles through fiber damage and dark sun spots," said Jay Cowin, NNCP, RNT, RNC, CHN, CSNA, who is ASYSTEM's Registered Nutritionist and Director of Formulations.
 Always protect your skin with sunscreen, especially if you plan on being outside for hours on end on a hot, sunny day.
 Try to opt for shade if possible, and if that's not an option, try to avoid being in the sun during peak sunlight hours when the sun's rays are the strongest.

 The last year has shown many of us that it is hard to survive without the companionship of others.
 Whether experiencing lockdown living alone, or at a great distance from our loved ones, we all felt older and sadder, especially as stress and sleep issues set in.
 We are human beings and we need love and connection.
 This is especially true as we age, because older adults tend to have more memory issues.
 Fight isolation and loneliness wherever you can by staying in touch with family and friends and staying connected.
 And if you are still in a situation where you need to socially distance, embrace virtual clubs and video chats wherever possible!
-And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.